xiaojia1001/tinc-tailor-1/README.md

 `hosts.list`
 ------------

-This is a INI file where each section is a hostname that `tinc-tailor` will considers to be in the cluster.
-You should ensure the hostnames have no hyphens in them as `tinc` does not like this.
-You should also ensure all the hosts and your workstation can reach each other by these hostnames.
+This is a INI file where each section is a host that `tinc-tailor` will considers to be in the cluster.
+The name of the section should be a symbolic name for the host, with no hyphens.

+You must set the `connect_to` parameter for each host to a hostname or IP address that all the other hosts and your workstation can use to find that host.
+This parameter defaults to the section name, so if that is a hostname you are good to go.

 You may also add a `[DEFAULT]` section which sets defaults for all hosts.

-You may use IP addresses instead of hostnames.

 command reference